SorinaHamidifar/TitanWorks/README.md

 # Project: IdeaForge
 # Description:
 # A workshop of big ideas — crafting resilient software,
-# testing new technologes, and building projects that endure.
+# testing new technologies, and building projects that endure.
 # ================================

 # ---------- main.py ----------